 - Provide a mutual agreement between parties, where they both agree to give up their right to use the statute of limitations or the statute of repose as a defense against a lawsuit or crossclaim, should a suit be filed or pursued at a later date.

-For definitions of the statute of limitations and the statute of repose, as well as an illustration of how they may be relevant, please see the FAQ section.
+For definitions of the statute of limitations and the statute of repose and an illustration of how they may be relevant, please see the FAQ section.

 A tolling agreement in no way concedes guilt, responsibility, or liability.
-Nor does it waive a valid claim regarding the statute of limitations or the statute of repose before the agreement is put in place.
+Nor does it waive a valid claim regarding the statute of limitations or the statute of repose before the agreement is implemented.

-The only right a tolling agreement impacts is a party’s right to argue too much time has passed during the tolling period for a suit to proceed.
+The only right a tolling agreement impact is a party’s right to argue too much time has passed during the tolling period for a suit to proceed.

 Reasons to Consider Proposing a Tolling Agreement

 There are many reasons one might benefit from a tolling agreement.
-Usually, tolling agreements are used in order to give parties extra time to assess the validity and legitimacy of claims and damages, without having to file actions within the requisite timeframes.
-Other common reasons include:
+Usually, tolling agreements give parties extra time to assess the validity and legitimacy of claims and damages without filing actions within the requisite timeframes.
+Other common reasons include the following:

 - Providing certainty as to the statute of limitations or statute of repose